 2. Find A Suitable Diet For Better Glucose Control

 Diet is key to better glycemic control in diabetics and prediabetics.
 Not just to avoid fluctuations in blood sugar levels, but also so you can lose weight or keep lipid levels in check – after all, cardiac issues commonly plague diabetics.
 Eat right with any of these dietary approaches.

 Follow A Kapha-Balancing Ayurvedic Diet

-Your body is considered healthy in ayurveda when the three doshas are in balance.
+Your body is considered healthy in Ayurveda when the three doshas are in balance.
 Ayurveda sees diabetes or madhumeha as an excess kapha dosha problem.
-By consuming a kapha-pacifying diet, you should be able to gain control of your condition.4 Researchers in one study found that combining ayurvedic ahara and vihara (diet and lifestyle modification) as per ayurvedic principles improved not just the major symptoms of diabetes but also biochemical parameters of subjects.5
+By consuming a kapha-pacifying diet, you should be able to gain control of your condition.3 Researchers in one study found that combining Ayurvedic ahara and vihara (diet and lifestyle modification) as per Ayurvedic principles improved not just the major symptoms of diabetes but also the biochemical parameters of subjects.4

 - Have light, warming, and dry foods and avoid foods that are oily, heavy, and cold as these increase kapha.
 For instance, soups and meals made from green gram, horse gram, fenugreek, barley, bitter gourd, pointed gourd, and cooked vegetables were given to those in the study mentioned earlier.

 - To pacify kapha, you will need to consume more bitter and astringent or even pungent foods like bitter melon and fenugreek seeds.
 Bitter melon, for instance, is known to help reduce fasting blood glucose.5